 How to Tell Which Apps Are Draining Your iPhone Battery

-Since the release of iOS 8, iPhone users have been able to track their battery usage in a very fine-grained manner.
+iPhone users can track their battery usage in a very fine-grained manner.
 This allows us to find the cause of iPhone battery drain, if it is being caused by an app.
 The iPhone “Battery Usage” panel keeps track of how much energy is used by your apps and native iPhone features, thus allowing you to analyze where the drain is coming from.

 If you are experiencing iPhone battery drain with an older model, which has been subjected to long-term use over several years, it might simply be a case of wear and tear.
 The battery in your iPhone can only survive so many cycles of charging and discharging, see our guide on iPhone battery health for more information on how to check your iPhone battery health.
 Another issue could be the calibration of your iPhone battery.
 Learn how to re-calibrate your iPhone battery here.